-We understand that privacy and the security of your personal information is extremely important.
+We understand that privacy and the security of your personal information are extremely important.
 This policy sets out what we do with your information and what we do to keep it secure.
 It also explains where and how we collect your personal information, as well as your rights over any personal information we hold about you.
-This Policy explains how we do this and tells you about your privacy rights and how the law protects you.
+This policy explains how we do this and tells you about your privacy rights and how the law protects you.

 Personal data means any information capable of identifying an individual.
 It does not include anonymised data.
-We may collect and process your personal data in a different ways:
+We may collect and process your personal data in different ways:

 Technical Data that includes data about your use of our website and online services such as your IP address, your login data, details about your browser, length of visit to pages on our website, page views and navigation paths, details about the number of times you use our website, time zone settings and other technology on the devices you use to access our website.
 The source of this data is from our analytics tracking system.

-We may use Customer Data, User Data, Technical Data and Marketing Data to deliver relevant website content and advertisements to you (including Facebook adverts or other display advertisements) and to measure or understand the effectiveness of the advertising we serve you.
+Marketing Data that includes data about your preferences in receiving marketing from us and our third parties and your communication preferences.
+We may use Customer Data, User Data, Technical Data and Marketing Data to deliver relevant website content and advertisements to you (including Facebook adverts, Google adverts, LinkedIn adverts or other display advertisements) and to measure or understand the effectiveness of the advertising we serve you.

 We may receive data from third parties such as analytics providers such as Google based outside the EU, advertising networks such as Facebook based outside the EU, such as search information providers such as Google based outside the EU, providers of technical, payment such as RazorPay, Stripe and Paypal and delivery services, such as data brokers or aggregators.

 We may also receive data from publicly available sources such as the European Commission EU VAT database.